fuzziqersoftware/newserv/README.md

 Independently of this project, there are many other PSO servers out there.
 Those that I know of that are (or were) public are listed here in approximate chronological order:

 * (Early 2000s) **[Schtserv](https://schtserv.com/)**: The first public-access PSO server, written in Delphi by Schthack.
-Schtserv is the only other unofficial server to support Episode 3, their implementation of which is based on newserv's (which is based on Sega's).
+Schtserv is the only other unofficial server to support Episode 3, their implementation of which is based on newserv's (which itself is based on Sega's embedded server code in the GC client).
 * (2005) **Khyller**: An early attempt of mine to support PSO PC, GC, and BB.
 See above for more details.
 * (2006) **Aeon**: My second attempt.
 Better than Khyller, but still unreliable.
 * (2008) **Tethealla**: A fairly extensive implementation of PSOBB, written in C by Sodaboy.
 The public version of Tethealla has been [officially disowned](https://www.pioneer2.net/community/threads/tethealla-server-forums-removal.26365/) as it is now more than 15 years old, but closed-source development continues.
 [Ephinea](https://ephinea.pioneer2.net/) is the continuation of this project.
 Several other modern PSOBB servers are forks of the initial public version of Tethealla as well.